Ekaterina1994/quiz/README.md

 **_Main modules_**

-This application has the following architecture:
+This application has the following main parts:

+- client:
+  - src:
     - app:
-  - components:
-    - Button.tsx
-  - modules:
-    - Questions.tsx
-  - pages:
-    - Quiz.tsx
-    - Result.tsx
-  - services:
-    - IQuestionService.ts
-  - store:
-    - data.json (file with questions, answers, right answers and keys)
+      - components (contain little and basic elements)
+      - modules (contain few elements and works by getting data from services)
+      - logic (logical parts of the project, such as the main menu page), the quiz itself, the results)
+      - services (contain function which mapping questions for quiz from store)
+      - store (contain function which get questions for quiz from data.json)
-  - index.tsx
+    - index.tsx (the main file)
-  - routes.tsx
+    - routes.tsx (contain routes based on url)
 - docs:
   - RULES.md